Join us to discover the history of mead! On paper, mead is a simple concoction. Honey, water, yeast. Ferment and voila! A luscious golden libation.

 Who Invented Mead?

-One must remember that this was before the internet was discovered and entertainment was scarce.
+One must remember that this was before the internet was discovered, entertainment was scarce, and the pursuit of new experiences held immense value.

 It’s the Bee’s Knees